 These subtle toxins are massaged into the soul via exercises such as the “The Sacred Art of Listening,” taken from the title of a book by Kay Lindahl.[xxiv]
 “Sacred listening,” participants are instructed, makes “no judgments,” has “no assumptions,” but “is in communion with the speaker,” and so forth.

 The stage is now set for the formation of a fellowship that seeks a “spiritual development” that has nothing to do with Catholic understanding of the human person.

 That’s a big problem for a Catholic program.

-Stephanie Block is a Spero columnist and the editor of the New Mexico-based Los Pequenos newspaper.
+Spero columnist Stephanie Block is the author of the four-volume 'Change Agents: Alinskyian Organizing Among Religious Bodies' and editor of the New Mexico-based Los Pequenos newspaper.
 She is a member of the Catholic Media Coalition.

 [i] Detailed accounts of recent grants can be read at www.reformcchdnow.com and at www.speroforum.com.